-What’s the best form of vitamin C?
+What’s the best form of What it does: Strengthens immune system – fights infections.
+Makes collagen, keeping bones, skin and joints firm and strong.
+Antioxidant, detoxifying pollutants and protecting against…?
 Is natural better than synthetic?
 How much can you absorb anyway?
 So many myths exist.
 Firstly, vitamin C is ascorbic acid.
 This is exactly what plants and most animals produce primarily from glucose (sugar) or mannose in the case of plants.
 Primates, fruit-eating bats, guinea pigs and the red vented bulbul bird do not produce vitamin C because they lack the final enzyme L-gulonolactone oxidase, to make ascorbic acid.
 This enzyme ‘loss’ seems to have occurred approximately 60 million years ago in the case of primates and may be due to our distant ancestors living in a tropical fruit rich environment.
 If able to eat enough vitamin C the extra glucose could have given them more energy and thus an evolutionary advantage.
 Animals produce significant daily amounts – a goat my body weight equivalent makes about 16 grams a day.
 Twenty oranges is about 1 gram.
 Most primates in the wild consume around 1-3 grams a day.

 Natural vz Synthetic

 Natural and synthetic ascorbic acid are chemically identical.
 Studies that have compared the difference in blood levels between those given synthetic ascorbic acid and ascorbic acid from eg oranges, have found no difference.